JumpOff The GameEverything you need to know to play JumpOff: The Game.

 Each fence knock-down = 4 faults.
 Refusals also count as 4 faults each.
 If you correctly predict the total jumping faults for a rider, you score 1 point.

-After picking your fault prediction, you can optionally toggle the time fault wager.
-This is a simple yes/no bet on whether the rider will also pick up time faults (exceeding the time allowed).
+After picking your jumping fault prediction, you can optionally toggle the time fault wager.
+This is a simple yes/no bet on whether the rider will also pick up any amount of time faults (exceeding the time allowed).

 Get both the jumping faults and the time wager right and you score 2 points instead of 1.
-Get the time wager wrong?
-You drop to 0 points for that rider — even if your jumping fault prediction was correct.
+However if you predict they will have time faults and the rider is within the time allowed you get the time wager wrong and drop to 0 points for that rider — even if your jumping fault prediction was correct.
 High risk, high reward.

 Instead of predicting faults, you can call Eliminated or Retired: